digitalaardvarks/AudioVideoAnalysis/documentation/getStarted-AVA.md

 (image of audio parameters with box and arrows)

+The **logarithmic** dial controls the logarithmic frequency distribution curve of the spectrogram.
+A *higher* logarithmic value will create a steaper logarithmic curve along the Y-axis of the spectrogram.

+(GIF of logarithmic freq curve)

+the **spectral blur** effect is, in principle, a vector-sized delay and can be used to create more generalized images of the audios amplitude and frequency content.
+The spectral blur has 3 modes: `no blur` - `blur` - `lots of blur`.

+(image of spectral blurring)

-Additionally, the applications features clickpoint data retrieval of any audio information.
-This means you can click at any point in the display window and get the Amplitude of a certian Frequency(Hz) at a given Time(sec).
+Additionally, the applications features **clickpoint data retrieval** of any audio information.
+This means you can simply point and click anywhere in the display window and get the Amplitude of a certian Frequency(Hz) at a given Time(sec).

-(image of clickpoint retrieval)
+(GIF of clickpoint retrieval)

-**Note**: You can also manipulate the spectrograms *color* and *logarithmic frequency distribution* post-recording!
+**Note**: You can use the *clickpoint* feature as well as manipulate the spectrograms *color* and *logarithmic frequency distribution* post-recording!

 ## Video parameters